 Most people love the idea of Chrome remembering passwords because it means the next time they go back to that same site, it will be automatically filled in again once you begin to type the first letters of the password.
-In addition to it saving you time, you might find that it helps you remember the passwords as well if you’re someone who likes to vary them between sites.
+In addition to it saving you time, you might find that it helps you remember the passwords as well if you’re someone who likes to vary them between sites for security reasons.

 Here’s what you need to disable the password saving feature when you’re using an up to date version of the Google Chrome web browser.

 How to Disable Password Saving in Google Chrome

 1. You can disable the password saving option that Google Chrome has from the Passwords and forms section of the Chrome settings page.

 2. To get started, open the Google Chrome web browser and then click on the three dots menu located in the top right side of the browser window.

 3. From the main menu, click on the “Settings” link.

 4. Scroll down to the bottom of the Settings page and then click on the “Advanced” button.

 5. Now scroll down to where it shows the “Passwords and forms” heading and click on the “Manage passwords” option.
 In here you can use the toggle for choosing whether you want Chrome to offer to save passwords or not.
 Adjust the toggle to the “off” position for when you want it disabled.

 Update: Newer versions of Google Chrome have changed the location for managing password settings.
 Now you need to click on the three dots and then go to Settings, the same as the option above.